alijaalejandro/streaming-iot-demo-show/Demos/Demo_1_MQTT_and_IoT_Setup/README.md

 	![HiveMQ Cluster Details](/images/hivemq1.png)

+	__Note__: If you already have an older (< 2.x) version of the mosquitto CLI or tool installed, and want to use it with HiveMQ Cloud, you need to specify a trusted certificate parameter for mosquitto_pub / mosquitto_sub to use TLS.
+(This also works with the new version)

+You can download this cert from [here](https://letsencrypt.org/certs/isrgrootx1.pem) and then run the commands with the --cafile parameter pointing to the location of the certificate file.

 3. Get your favorite MQTT client (client or OS native) and configure your broker
 	- In this example, we are going to use [MQTT Explorer](http://mqtt-explorer.com/) _Thanks to Thomas Nordquist thomasnordquist_